Blog Mental Health Therapy What Is Vitamin K2 Good For? A Quick Guide For The Average Joe And Jane

 Milk And Yogurt

-Milk and yogurt are also good sources of vitamin K2, though the levels vary between brands (13).
-The best way to get enough vitamin K2 in your diet is to look for brands that use grass-fed milk and yogurt, as they tend to have higher levels of the vitamin.
+Milk and yogurt are also good sources of Vitamin K2, though the levels vary between brands (13).
+The best way to get enough Vitamin K2 in your diet is to look for brands that use grass-fed milk and yogurt, as they are thought to have higher levels of the vitamin.

 Note that full-fat milk and yogurt are usually higher in vitamin K2 than low-fat or nonfat versions, so look for those if you’re looking to get an extra boost.